 Growing vegetables and other plants without soil is a process that has been around for centuries.
 Hydroponics is firmly rooted in the history of food production.
 DWC, as deep water culture is known, is a variation of hydroponics.

 If you think about it, all plants need are air, water, nutrients, and light to grow.
 It's been proven that plants grown using the DWC method grow faster and produce higher yields than plants grown in any type of soil or climate.
+Many people think that hydroponics is much harder than growing in soil, but with a bit of research it really isnt much harder, and your plants benefit so much from this type of system.

 So, Why Is It Called Deep Water Culture?

 Unlike other hydroponics methods (such as the ebb and flow system), with DWC, most of the root mass is submerged constantly in water.
 The plant itself is in a relatively large (or deep) body of water.
 These two aspects have earned the method the name of deep water culture.
+Often there is an airstone and air pump in this system to ensure the water is oxygenated, which is better for the plant.

 It's interesting to note that the larger the reservoir, the greater the stability in the nutrient solution, with fewer variations in its pH value.
 This translates into less maintenance and monitoring, topics that we'll get to later.

 DWC is one of the simplest methods of hydroponic growing, and it's easy to set up a small system at home.
 And you don't need to have experience: just try it!
+Growing plants is all about trial and error.

 There're complete kits available online that are easy to assemble.
 They provide you with all the essentials for your deep water culture system.